Founded upon Him and His word in 1730

 And they devoted themselves to the apostles’ teaching and the fellowship, to the breaking of bread and the prayers. – Acts 2:42

-Join us for worship every Sunday at 10am
+Sunday worship at 10am

-2092 Church Road Harleysville, PA 19438
+Worship Address: 2092 Church Road, Harleysville, PA 19438

 Heidelberg Catechism